Skip to main content Skip to main navigation Skip to search

 Pests

-Eight pests associated with fresh dragon fruit are present in the Philippines and need risk management measures to reduce the risk to an acceptable level.
+The final report identifies 8 pests associated with fresh dragon fruit from the Philippines that require risk management measures to reduce the risk to an acceptable level.
 These pests are:

 Risk management measures

-We propose a range of measures to reduce the risk of these pests arriving in Australia via the fresh dragon fruit pathway.
+We determined a range of measures to reduce the risk of these pests arriving in Australia via the fresh dragon fruit pathway.
 These measures are:

 • for fruit flies